alfredosa/bashtastic-visualizer/README.md

 cargo run
 ```

-You can move around with the Vim keys (h, j, k, l), as instructed by the application.
+You can move around with the `(j, k)`, as instructed by the application.